William-eng/StegHub_DevOps_Engineering/WEB(LAMP)/STUDY/chown_chmod.md

           chown owner-user:owner-group directory
           chown options owner-user:owner-group file`

-chmod command: The syntax is:
+chmod command changes the permission of a given file or directory.
+The syntax is:

           `chmod permission file